Product return: Denying returns

 Some retailers have turned to a practice in which customers who return or exchange items excessively (beyond the guidelines set by a retailer) may be prevented from making a return or exchange with that particular company.

 In the United States, a company called The Retail Equation (formerly The Return Exchange) collects data from participating retailers via a swipe of a driver's license, or most other types of government issued photo identification.
 The information found on the license is collected into a database, and other stores operated by that particular retail company can use this information to deny a return.
 This system can be used to prevent various problems, such as return fraud.
 These controversial practices of collecting information have been addressed by privacy rights advocates and spurred a movement for boycotting chains that collect consumers' private information and allow third party sources to use it.

-The request of presenting a form of identification for returning products and collecting the information has stirred controversy, especially if the customer that purchased the product was a minor (under the age of 18).

-Immigrant rights groups have voiced serious concern over the practice since most illegal immigrants don't have a state ID or a drivers license and this practice could potentially be used to discriminate against them, however, all of the stores that are associated with The Retail Equation, accepts all types of government issued photo identification, including, but not limited to, driver's licences (regardless of issuing state), state identification card (regardless of issuing state), passports (regardless of issuing country), Mexican matricula consular documents, concealed carry firearm permits (regardless of issuing state), and uniformed services identification cards.
+The request for a form of identification for returning products and collecting the information has stirred controversy, especially if the customer that purchased the product was a minor (under the age of 18).
+Immigrant rights groups have voiced serious concern over the practice since most illegal immigrants do not have a state ID or a drivers license and this practice could potentially be used to discriminate against them, however, all of the stores that are associated with The Retail Equation, accepts all types of government issued photo identification, including, but not limited to, driver's licences (regardless of issuing state), state identification card (regardless of issuing state), passports (regardless of issuing country), Mexican matricula consular documents, concealed carry firearm permits (regardless of issuing state), and uniformed services identification cards.

-Legislation

-Legislation exists in various parts of the world giving consumers the right to return goods in as-supplied condition for a full refund, within a set period of time, known as a cooling-off period.
-Sometimes this legislation only applies to distance sales such as e-commerce.

-Product return in accounting

-In accounting, sales return is goods or merchandise sent back to the seller as well as discounts taken from defective products.
-To do a return using GAAP you do not reduce revenue when you do a sales refund.
-Instead as you do a refund, you debit sales return and allowance and credit cash or accounts receivable depending on whether the customer paid on account.
-Additionally you need to debit cost of goods sold and credit inventory.
+History

+Product returns were first used in business strategies in the 1960s and 1970s.